Update your ITIS rate

 If you have a home available for your use

 If you maintain a place of abode in Jersey which is available for your own use, you'll be regarded as resident for any year in which you stay in that property, even if it is only for one night.

 Paying tax on a current year basis

-If you pay tax on a current year basis, the ITIS rate you have been paying will have gone towards your expected current tax bill.
+Everyone in Jersey now pays tax on a current year basis.
+The ITIS rate you have been paying will have gone towards your expected current tax bill.

 However, this amount will still need to be finalised so you will need to complete a tax return for the relevant year.